Alturos/Pico-8-Presentation/README.md

 - Jump: _use btn() to add a jump_
 - Scrolling: _use camera() to scroll the map_
 - Simple Collisions: _add some simple sprite->map collision detection_
+- SFX Digression: _Waveforms, Instruments, Speed_
 - Sounds: _use sfx() to add some simple sound effects_
 - Parallax: _add some parallax scrolling with different maps_
 - Title Screen: _very easy to forget, but super important for a finished game!_

-Todo:
-- Music: _use music() to add some music_
 - Goals: _A reason to play the game!_
 - Obstacles: _Always something in the way_
-- Failure: _You can never win if you can't lose!_
-- SFX Digression: Waveforms, Instruments, Speed
+- Music: _use music() to add some music_
+- Transitions: _Smooothing the time between the scenes!_
 - Polish: _those little things that make games feel great!_

--- cat setup phase
--- get ready state
--- landing frame
--- hard landing animation
--- landing sfx
+See the accompanying slide deck [here](https://docs.google.com/presentation/d/1Kt4XuO7sWqmcmwPT4L1VlO9KfxqMplTRwpioEk5UOMc/edit?usp=sharing)!

-You can get Pico-8 to start playing with it for yourself [here](https://www.lexaloffle.com/pico-8.php)
+You can get Pico-8 to start playing with it for yourself [here](https://www.lexaloffle.com/pico-8.php)!